gnowoel/exphbs/docs/partials.md

 </footer>
 ```

+Changes in a partial will be applied dynamically during development.
+No need to restart the server just because of an updated partial.

+In production, the partials are precompiled and cached.
+They are always available even if the underlying files are changed or deleted.

+## Namespace

-The names of the automatically registered partials are namespaced, based on the relative path from `views/partials` directory.
-Take the above example, if we save the header and footer partials under `views/partials/shared` directory, the `views/index.hbs` template would be updated as:
+The names of the automatically registered partials are namespaced.
+Take the above example, if we instead save the header and footer partials under `views/partials/shared`, the partial names would become `shared/header` and `shared/footer`.

+To include them in the template:

 ```html
 {{> shared/header}}